 The Taxpayer Rights Advocate will ensure prompt review and resolution of problems and complaints that have not been successfully resolved through normal administrative procedures.
 The Taxpayer Rights Advocate will also ensure that your rights are protected in audit and collections procedures.

-During any contact you have with the Department, you have the right to have anyone you wish present with you.
+During any contact you have with Virginia Tax, you have the right to have anyone you wish present with you.
 You may also be represented or advised by an attorney or accountant.
-If you desire to have another person, including an attorney or accountant, represent you when you are not present, you must sign a power of attorney form authorizing that person to act on your behalf.
+If you desire to have another person, including an attorney or accountant, represent you when you are not present, you must sign the PAR-101 Power of Attorney and Declaration of Representative Form authorizing that person to act on your behalf.
 You also have the right to make an audio recording of any meeting held in connection with tax determination and collection actions, using your own equipment.
 You may suspend certain meetings to seek advice from your representative.
-Finally, you have the right to ask the Department's Taxpayer Rights Advocate for assistance with problems or complaints that have not been resolved through normal administrative channels.
-Information on the Taxpayer Rights Advocate is discussed later in this publication.
+Finally, you have the right to ask Virginia Tax's Taxpayer Rights Advocate for assistance with problems or complaints that have not been resolved through normal administrative channels.
+Information on the Taxpayer Rights Advocate is discussed later on this page.

 We keep all information about your tax liability in our records strictly confidential, including tax returns, correspondence, audit reports, and other account information.
-Virginia law allows only limited release of tax information, and prohibits the Department of Taxation from releasing information to any individual or organization that does not have the legal right to receive it.
+Virginia law allows only limited release of tax information, and prohibits Virginia Tax from releasing information to any individual or organization that does not have the legal right to receive it.

 When contacting the Taxpayer Rights Advocate, you will need to provide a detailed description of the problem or complaint and the steps you have taken to resolve the issue.
 Please include a daytime phone number in your request.